-Our new VaR-based initial margin model has recently received regulatory non-objection, and we are engaging closely with market participants to ensure a smooth transition.
+Our new VaR-based initial margin model has received regulatory non-objection, and we are engaging closely with market participants to ensure a smooth transition.

 VaR is a widely adopted risk methodology, used in many asset classes by various central counterparties and other financial institutions.

 Each organisation which decides to adopt a VaR-based margin model needs to ensure that the model of choice is fit for their market's particular requirements in accordance with the regulatory requirements that the organisation is subject to.
 To achieve this, LME Clear has not only gone through a thorough model selection process for the right composition of our VaR model, but we have also customised the model to fit the unique characteristics of the LME market.
 All the model parameters and customisation choices have been through a thorough third party independent validation prior to receiving the regulatory non-objection.

 As part of our market-wide Discussion Paper engagement process, we outlined the analysis we’ve undertaken into whether members and clients would benefit from a custom-designed VaR methodology to calculate initial margin for the LME market.
 Both the analysis and the Discussion Paper feedback confirmed that members and their clients are keen for the LME to move to a VaR-based methodology.

 We've put together a list of frequently asked questions with further details about VaR and what the change to margin methodology will mean.

 We will update this page as frequently as possible and communicate any changes or further information via the usual channels.
 Please bookmark this page and check back for more details.